 There is a difference, though.
 Men don't go to a restroom just to talk.
 Conversation is heavily limited either to very topical things or maybe a greeting if you see someone you haven't seen in a while.

-3. Male physicals are different than female physicals."No shit, Sherlock!"
+Oh, and I know every trans man and their brother talks about this, but plenty of cis guys sit to piss.
+No, seriously.
+They do. - Male physicals are different than female physicals."No shit, Sherlock!"
 Well, yeah, of course they're different, but they're different in different ways than the obvious.
 Not just the "turn your head and cough" stuff, but seriously, I just had my second physical in which the attending medical professional sort of "forgot" I'm not cis (and I'm up front about that with medical professionals) and looked at me like a zombie when that was brought up.
 Today it was when I said I suspected the pain in my abdomen was my period coming.
 But that's not a difference, it's just an aside.

 No, you know what's different that a lot of people probably wouldn't notice?
 It's like every time the attending med pro wants to put a stethoscope to my chest, and forgets I'm not cis, they want me to lift my shirt up all the freaking way.
 When I was acting female they'd pussy-foot around it, say awkward things like "I'm going to work my way around your bra, is that OK?" and act as though they were trying to step on eggs without breaking them.
 When I explained to one, keeping in mind this was a public physical and there was a queue of other guys behind me with no barrier between us, "I have boobs," he assumed I meant "moobs" of the classic variety and just said "Oh, that's OK" and insisted I lift it anyway.
-I did, and later was privately apologized to.
+I did, and later was privately apologized to. - Passing is mostly based on the fact that most people will believe you anyway if you and your friends are nonchalant about it.Clients at work as well as pretty much everyone at school have pretty much accepted me as male, even if they read me as female at first, because everyone is very casual about the fact that I am.

 It's interesting, because saying I pass well to my friends usually elicits a lot of blank stares from people who don't believe me.
 Which is a wonderful vote of confidence, guys.
 The fact is, though, that people are usually unwilling to question other peoples' genders openly unless they're total fuckwads.
 Why?
 Because to most of the world, that's incredibly rude.

-5. Even people who know tend to get really, really mad when I'm implied to be female.This happened a lot at camp.
+Which brings me to my final list item... - Even people who know tend to get really, really mad when I'm implied to be female.This happened a lot at camp.
 Campers, especially those with developmental disabilities that make them susceptible to certain social faux pas, would occasionally make comments that I looked like a woman or sounded like one or continually misgender me.

 "You keep talking about a 'she.'
 There is no 'she' there!
 Who do you think you're talking to?!"